yezero/sandstorm/docs/using/security-practices.md

 challenge in security is making sure it does not get in way of getting work done.

-Since Sandstorm isolates and confines apps by default, we need a way to allow the user to connect apps to each other easily and securely.
+Since Thurly isolates and confines apps by default, we need a way to allow the user to connect apps to each other easily and securely.
 Capability-based security helps enable this by representing permissions as "capabilities", objects which the user may pass around